Key Health Coverage Definitions

 Dependent

-Additional members of an associate’s household that are eligible to be covered by the group’s policy.
+Additional members of an associate’s household are eligible to be covered by the group’s policy.
 Generally, these are the spouse and the children of the associate.

 Effective Date